Dry Manicure vs Wet Manicure: The Real Difference Every Nail Tech Should Know

 The practical result: gel adhesion on a dry-prepped nail typically outlasts wet-prep adhesion — not because the gel is better, but because the foundation is stable.

-This Nail Result Diagnosis Map
+Free Nail Diagnosis Map – Stop Lifting,

-practical troubleshooting tool for nail techs.
+This Diagnosis map is a practical troubleshooting tool for nail techs.
 It helps you identify the most likely cause of common failures and apply a First Fix (the smallest change with the biggest impact).

 The Business Case